-You need to see how shoes are really put together.
+You need to see how shoes are put together.
 Learn the hows and whys of shoe assembly.
-Brands like Nike and Adidas have masterminds of shoemaking at work, you can learn a lot by looking inside.
+Brands like Nike and Adidas have masterminds of shoemaking at work, you can learn a lot by looking inside their shoes.
+You can see “inside” a variety of shoes that we have cut up and analyzed (including Nike and Vans) in our book, the Shoe Material Design Guide.
 A great drawing of a shoe that cannot be manufactured will never make it off the page.
 A stunning new shoe design that challenges your development team can be a winner.
-You can see “inside” a variety of shoes that we have cut up and analyzed ourselves at the SneakerFactory in our book the Shoe Material Design Guide.
+Invest in this book, it’s highly recommended.

 10. Fortune favors the bold: